cwooddgr/cwooddgr.github.io/docs/_posts/2024-06-01-the-ubi-delusion.md

 seem realistic.

-So we can go on making the assumption that everyone's economic needs will be magically taken care of once all (or most, or even a significant portio of) the jobs have been automated away, or we can have the hard conversations about how exactly we expect to handle such a radical upheaval.
+So we can go on making the assumption that everyone's economic needs will be magically taken care of once all (or most, or even a significant portion of) the jobs have been automated away, or we can have the hard conversations about how exactly we expect to handle such a radical upheaval.

 I certainly don't have the answer but we better start working on it.